Create a property

 You can obtain a reference to the the PropertyMap of a stage like so

-currentState = stages.CurrentState("Current State")
+stage = stages.CurrentState("Current State")

 # Access the property map of the stage

-props = currentState.properties
+props = stage.properties

 As mentioned, each stage contains a PropertyMap.
 Stages communicate to each other via their interfaces.
 If you want to forward properties through these interfaces, you can use the reference of a stages’ property object.